Mountain biking – 5 national park recommendations

 Take the Rim Drive route around the park’s namesake for unforgettable views and challenging climbs.
 And, if you visit on certain days each year, that route even closes to all automobiles.
 So mountain bikers and hikers have the place to themselves!

-Also check out our videos with Alan Mandel (on our homepage).
+Check out our videos with Alan Mandel.
 You’ll see other great places where to do some great mountain biking.

 Looking for more activities that will make your next national park trip the best yet?
 Contact the experts at Visit USA Parks, and together we can plan your dream vacation.